- Shippo vs ShipStation : What Are the Differences? - June 16, 2022

 Speaking of support, you can expect to use Hotjar analysis and tracking features on a number of devices and operating systems.
 Whether your users get to your site using a desktop, mac, laptop or mobile device, you can see, monitor and track what they clicked, tapped and scrolled through to from your Hotjar account’s dashboard.

 And while Crazy Egg offers pretty similar functionalities they integrate with different third-party sites.
-Note that both are basically Google Analytics alternatives, and as a loud testament they both do not integrate with Google Analytics, therefore the in-page analytics and web page analytics will be different from what you are used to if you use Google Analytics.
+Note that both are basically Google Analytics alternatives, and as a loud testament they both do not integrate with Google Analytics, therefore the in-page analytics for content, form analytics, and web page analytics will be different from what you are used to if you use Google Analytics.

-Also, as much as it would be helpful to plug into Dropbox and Google Drive for backing up heatmapping data and for purposes of syncing that information with multiple devices in different locations, those too do not make the final cut into either Crazy Egg of Hotjar.
+Also, as much as it would be helpful to plug into Dropbox and Google Drive for backing up heat mapping data (heatmap analytics) and for purposes of syncing that information with multiple devices in different locations, those too do not make the final cut into either Crazy Egg of Hotjar.
 Neither do either integrate with Salesforce Sales Cloud, Slack, Facebook, Twitter and Campaign Monitor.

 However, if you use Optimizely, Boast, and Bitium, Crazy Egg integrates to both.
-So for example, when you can integrate easily with Optimizely it means setting up heatmaps is an automated task, user recordings get tagged by source, and you are able to store more visitors’ actions data.
+So for example, when you can integrate easily with Optimizely it means setting up heatmaps is an automated task with their heat map tool, user recordings get tagged by source, and you are able to store more visitors’ actions data.
 That will save you hours in addition to optimizing your analysis and tracking capability.

 Hotjar does not.
 You get to integrate with HubSpot Marketing and Shopify, instead.
 That means if you are gearing your site towards inbound marketing and are especially keen on funneling, Hotjar will serve you just right.